Jellybean Games is always open to submissions.

 If we want to check out your game, we’ll let you know!

-Worth noting: unless you live in Toronto, we aren’t able to return prototypes.
+Worth noting: unless you live in Los Angeles, we aren’t able to return prototypes.